 AI Recruiting Market Map 2026: Six Categories, Vendor Placement, and Buyer Orientation

-By the Recruiting Tech Reviews Research Team.
+By the Recruiting Tech Reviews Editorial Research Team.
 Methodology: Based on vendor demos, procurement interviews with 40+ enterprise TA leaders, an active-vendor census of approximately 60 AI recruiting platforms with go-to-market presence in U.S. or UK markets, public pricing disclosures, and product documentation reviewed between Q3 2025 and Q1 2026.
 Vendor placements reflect primary category positioning, not all capabilities offered.

 Key Findings